gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 In contrast, `AddAssembly` method provides a finer control.
 It only serves the dependencies of a _specified assembly_.
 It turns out to be a much saner choice for plugins where .NET app domain is shared among a lot of things.
-In this way, assembly loaders from different plugins would not clash with each other, even when they look at a conflicting assembly dependency (it's easy to imagine that a lot of plugins would use the "same" but subtly different variant of `Newtonsoft.Json` module).
+In this way, assembly loaders from different plugins would not clash with each other, even when they look at a conflicting assembly dependency (it's easy to imagine that a lot of plugins would use the "same" but subtly different variant of the omnipresent `Newtonsoft.Json` module).

 ## Scenario #4.
 Automatic handling of binding redirects for a .DLL assembly

 Assembly binding redirects allow to "remap" specific ranges of assembly versions.
-The redirects are automatically created by build tools, and then being put to corresponding `.config` files of resulting assemblies.
+The redirects are automatically created by build tools, and then being put to corresponding `.config` files of the resulting assemblies.
 [(Learn more)](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/how-to-enable-and-disable-automatic-binding-redirection)

 Assembly binding redirects work well for apps, but get completely broken if you want to employ them for dynamically loaded assemblies like plugins.